Dexaran/ECNS/README.md

 ## has(bytes32 node, bytes32 kind) constant returns (bool)

-Returns true iff the specified node has the specified record kind available.
+Returns true if the specified node has the specified record kind available.
 Record kinds are defined by each resolver type and standardised in EIPs; currently only "addr" is supported.

-`has()` must return false iff the corresponding record type specific methods will throw if called.
+`has()` must return false if the corresponding record type specific methods will throw if called.

 ## addr(bytes32 node) constant returns (address ret)